 Massive gym.
 Longest hours: 7am – 11pm.

-Muay Thai, MMA, BJJ, Yoga, Zumba.
+Muay Thai, MMA, BJJ, Yoga, Zumba, and strength training.
 Yep, even Zumba.

 Perfect for those staying near Bangla or Patong Beach.
 The perfect balance of partying and training in equal measure.